alisaifee/limits/doc/source/performance.rst

 .. dropdown:: Benchmark parameters

-  - 100 unique "users"
+   - 100 unique virtual users (i.e. unique rate limit keys)
    - A rate limit of ``500/minute``
-  - Each "user's" limit was pre-seeded to be 50% full.
+   - Each virtual user's limit was pre-seeded to be 50% full.

    See :ref:`performance:benchmark run details` for information on the benchmarking environment.

 .. tab-set::